Community for private sperm donation, co-parenting and home insemination – respectful, direct and discreet.

 When collecting the sample

-• Observe wait and read times exactly.
+• Observe waiting and analysis times exactly.

 When interpreting results